Connect with others who understand.

 Written by Emily Brown

 Have you ever noticed a yellowish tint to your skin or eyes?
 Yellowing of the skin and the whites of the eyes is a telltale sign of jaundice, which itself is a sign of liver problems.
-So, is jaundice connected to PBC?
+So, is jaundice connected to primary biliary cholangitis (PBC)?

-Learn more about what jaundice is, why people with PBC get it, and how it can be managed.
-While jaundice can be alarming, it’s a useful sign that it’s time to talk to your doctor about your liver health.
+Continue reading to learn more about what jaundice is, why people with PBC get it, and how it can be managed.
+While jaundice can be alarming, it’s a useful sign that it’s time to talk with your doctor about your liver health.

 What Is Jaundice?

-Jaundice is a health condition that causes yellowing of the skin, mucus membranes (such as those inside your nose and mouth), and the white part of the eyes.
-The scientific term for jaundice is hyperbilirubinemia — when there is too much bilirubin in the blood.
+Jaundice is a health condition that causes yellowing of the skin, mucus membranes (such as those inside the nose and mouth), and the white part of the eyes.
+The scientific term for jaundice is “hyperbilirubinemia” — too much bilirubin in the blood.
 Jaundice is a later symptom of PBC and may be a sign of more severe disease.

 Other symptoms of jaundice can include: